JcaPetri/Apollo-System-MySql/README.md

 Name: system / articles / persons / users

 ## System Microservice
-Definitions:
+**Definitions:**
 Contains the system structure of all the software.
 In this module you need to create all the databases and java classes, enums, interfaces, entities, etc.

-	The main tables of this module will be in the other databases such as mirrors.
+The main tables of this module will be in the other databases such as mirrors, but only the data that their need.
 These mirror tables will be updated via Kafka topics.
+> [!IMPORTANT]
-	With this mechanism each microservice becames independent of the others.
+> With this mechanism each microservice becames independent of the others.
 Example: MirSysCompanies, MirSysBusinessUnits, etc.
 One important thing, is you make a mirror only of the records that need in the other microservice, not all the records that exists in the System Microservice.

+$`\textcolor{blue}{\text{TABLES}}`$

-	The are two types of tables.
+**The are two types of tables.**
+- **Tbl** is the normal table, where stores the specific software data.
+This kind of table have relation with others tables of the same kind.

+> All tables have the key for each record:
+>- **ID**		--> is the uniqueidentifier auto generated.
+>- **IDNum** 	--> is the autoincrement number auto generated.

-		Tli is the list table, in which only enable the IDNum for one Microservice and BusinessUnit.
+- **Tli** is the list table, in which only enable the IDNum for one Microservice and BusinessUnit.
 This kind of table do not have any relation with others.

-		Tbl is the normal table, where stores the specific software data.
-This kind of table have relation with others tables of the same kind.
+> [!NOTE]
-  				Tables with their owns ID and IDNum.
+> Tables with their owns ID and IDNum.
 These are the common tables.
+>
-	  			Tables without owns ID and IDNum, It is generated in SysBaseElements_Tbl.
+> Tables without owns ID and IDNum, It is generated in SysBaseElements_Tbl.
+>
-	  				Microservice_Tbl has not their own ID and IDNum.
+> Microservice_Tbl has not their own ID and IDNum.

-	All tables have the key for each record:
-		ID		--> is the uniqueidentifier auto generated.
-		IDNum	--> is the autoincrement number auto generated.
+___
+### Scope

 >[!IMPORTANT]
 > Each Scope must have a table. --> When you create a Scope is a Table, which could be real or virtual, you need to create:
 > - EntityStructures_Tbl --> here you set up wich field it has.
 > - EntityFieldProperties_Tbl	--> here you set up the properties of each Field.
 (DataType, Lenght, etc)
 > - EntityFieldDefaultValues_Tbl	--> here you set up the default value, when the user do not send it.
 So the user fill only the changed values.

+___
+### Data Base Structure
 Structure are as follows:
 	Used to create the main elements
 		SysBaseElements_Tbl	--> Contains the diccionary of all system elements of the Microservice.